 An Apple TV box will mirror the display of your iOS or Mac device to your smart TV.

-Using a Roku box for streaming also gives you the option to mirror your iOS or Android device to your TV screen
+Using a Roku box for streaming also gives you the option to mirror your pc, iOS or Android device to your TV screen

 Newer TV models have built-in mirroring options available but have been proprietary, like Samsung’s AllShare system which works only with select Samsung Galaxy phones, or LG’s ScreenShare which is compatible with both Miracast and Intel Wi-Di devices.

-Search “Screen Mirroring” in the Apple App Store or Google Play store to find the right App for your requirements for example TV Cast App allows you to pair your iPhone with any smart TV and cast your screen without any delay.
+Search “Screen Mirroring” in the Apple App Store or Google Play store to find the right App for your requirements for example TV Cast App allows you to pair your device with any smart TV and cast your screen without any delay.
 It offers a free and premium service.